T-800a/altv-T800a-sandbox/README.md

 # altv-T800a-sandbox
-welcome to my sandbox. \
+welcome to my sandbox! \
-these are not finished/polished resources \
+These are **not** finished/polished resources. \
-i am not a programmer by trade, this is just a hobby to keep me busy
+I am not a programmer by trade, this is just a hobby to keep me busy.
+And these are my first half decent things I made with js, typescript and a little bit of vue for alt:V.

 ## T8INT